haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 Model Definition
 ----------------

-All the model descriptions go into
-`fedrec/modules <https://github.com/NimbleEdge/EnvisEdge/tree/main/fedrec/modules>`__.
+The description of each model is located in `fedrec/modules <https://github.com/NimbleEdge/EnvisEdge/tree/main/fedrec/modules>`__.
-You can add your folder of models as well and hook the registry with it.
+As well, you can add your own collection of models and hook the registry to it.

 We will create a file dlrm.py and write its implementation in standard PyTorch code.